 Generators can pose fire risks, especially in dry conditions or when they're placed near flammable materials.
 It's essential to make sure your generator is positioned far enough away to avoid any potential fire hazards.

 Generators can generate a lot of heat.
-If they’re placed near combustible materials like dry leaves or stored fuel, there’s a risk of ignition.
+If they're placed near combustible materials like dry leaves or stored fuel (especially for petrol generators), there's a risk of ignition.
 Always make sure to keep the area around the generator clear to prevent any fires from starting.

 Another crucial factor is ensuring the generator has enough space around it for heat to dissipate.
 Without this, the generator could overheat, causing damage or even fire.
 Keep the area around your generator open and free from obstructions.